kevinobee/SC-Solution-Template/README.md

 When pushing changes back into _master_ avoid committing this file.
+To ensure that the file is ignored run the following GIT command:

+    > git update-index --assume-unchanged build/Sitecore.Settings.props